By Emma Marshall (updated January 2023)

 Visit a Christmas market

 There are several Christmas markets that you can visit on a winter break to Zurich.
+These should definitely be on your list of things to do in Zurich if you visit over the Christmas season.

-This includes a market in the old town where you can combine some sightseeing with browsing among the stalls.
+There is a market in the old town where you can combine some sightseeing with browsing among the stalls.
 If it’s really chilly, try some hot chocolate or local gluwein.

 Another market sets up on the concourse in the main train station – the Christkindlimarkt.